jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 Unlike with previoius version, **you now need to provide 2 components**:

-- **AgGridReact** This is the ag-Grid React component.
+- **AgGridReact:** This is the ag-Grid React component.
 You should pass as props the GridOptions object and any Modules (see above)

-- **AdaptableReact** This is the AdapTable React component.
+- **AdaptableReact:** This is the AdapTable React component.
 See below for a list of the props required.

 ## AdaptableReact Props